taranis-ai/taranis.ai/content/en/docs/getting-started/deployment.md

 cp env.sample .env
 ```

-Open file `.env` and defaults if needed
+Open file `.env` and change defaults if needed.
+More details about environment variables can be found [here](https://github.com/taranis-ai/taranis-ai/blob/master/docker/README.md).

+See [Advanced monitoring](./advanced-monitoring.md) for more logging insights.

 ## Startup & Usage